Parametric Studies

 How to use Parametric Study?

-Once you have sent your geometry to CENOS and are in the Simulation Control, you will need to enable the parametric study and click on CONFIGURE.
+Once you have sent your geometry to CENOS and are in the Parametric tab, you will need to enable the parametric study.

-When you have finished making the necessary adjustments, you just need to close the parametric study window and continue with the usual workflow.
+When you have finished making the necessary adjustments, you can continue with the usual workflow in the other tabs.

 Limitations